 The people of Komic village are known for their friendly hospitality and unique and rich cultural traditions.
 Visitors do get the chance to interact with the locals, learn about their traditions, and experience their distinctive way of life.
 The village also holds customary celebrations and cultural activities all throughout the year, acting as a window into the area’s rich cultural heritage for the outside world.

-Tabo is majorly renowned for its monastery that goes by the same name.
+Tabo is majorly renowned for its monastery which goes by the same name.
 The Tabo monastery is considered to be one of the oldest monasteries not just in India, but the entire world.
 The major attraction of the Tabo Monastery is its exquisite frescoes that are decorated on the walls and ceilings of its temples.
-The intricate details of all the art and craft in the monasteries provide an insight into the Buddhist culture.
+The intricate details of all the arts and crafts in the monasteries provide an insight into the Buddhist culture.

-Besides the artistic and cultural significance, the monastery plays an important role as pilgrimage site for Buddhists. apart from this, the village is a quaint and charming place that exhibits a spiritual and peaceful ambiance.
-Since the village is established at an altitude of over 3,000 metres , the serene surroundings which includes the snow-capped peaks make it one of the best destinations for some meditation and contemplation.
+Besides the artistic and cultural significance, the monastery plays an important role as a pilgrimage site for Buddhists. apart from this, the village is a quaint and charming place that exhibits a spiritual and peaceful ambiance.
+Since the village is established at an altitude of over 3,000 meters, the serene surroundings which include the snow-capped peaks make it one of the best destinations for some meditation and contemplation.

-The local people, commonly referred to as ‘Tabo-pa’ are cherry on top of the cake.
-Their warm hospitality and deep rooted Buddhist traditions make interacting with them an experience worth remembering for a lifetime, giving another reason why this place should be on your list of places to visit in Spiti Valley in June.
+The local people, commonly referred to as ‘Tabo-pa’ are the cherry on top of the cake.
+Their warm hospitality and deep-rooted Buddhist traditions make interacting with them an experience worth remembering for a lifetime, giving another reason why this place should be on your list of places to visit in Spiti Valley in June.

 8. Lahaul Valley